2WEI: Background

 Christian Vorländer and Simon Heeger have known each other since college, after which they pursued different career paths.
 Vorländer began working for Hans Zimmer and Junkie XL in Los Angeles, while Heeger worked at advertising music houses like Mophonics and Yessian.

 Vorländer returned to Germany in 2015, and in 2016 they joined forces and formed 2WEI, combining their skills from the advertising and film score music world.

 Since then, the group has had a continuous success, licensing their tracks for various promotional campaigns.
 Most recently their tracks have been used in a series of animations created by YouTube user SAD-ist, based on events in the Dream SMP, a Minecraft server dedicated to improvisational role-playing.
 The popularity of these animations resulted in the group providing SAD-ist with an unreleased track to use specifically for her animation, as well as providing the sound design.

-The composer duo has had their tracks promoted to various trailer houses and music editors by Position Music, the label which they are currently working with.
+The composer team has had their tracks promoted to various trailer houses and music editors by Position Music, the label which they are currently working with.
 Soon after, their music was chosen to be featured in various major Hollywood movie trailers.

+2WEI has won several awards, including a Golden Cannes Lions award for Best Composition in 2018 and Hollywood Music in Media Awards in 2024 for their composition in the game Honor of Kings.

 Licensing credits

 Movie trailers

-Major movie trailers include: Wonder Woman, Tomb Raider, Ghost in the Shell, War for the Planet of the Apes, Valerian and the City of a Thousand Planets, Darkest Hour, Mortal Engines, and Hellboy.
+2WEI's music has been featured in trailers for the films Wonder Woman, Tomb Raider, Ghost in the Shell, War for the Planet of the Apes, Valerian and the City of a Thousand Planets, Darkest Hour, Mortal Engines, Les trois mousquetaires - D'artagnan, Hellboy, and Furiosa: A Mad Max Saga.

 Game trailers

-2WEI has composed and remixed music for trailers of League of Legends, Call of Duty, Battlefield, Need for Speed, Valorant, Assassin's Creed Valhalla, Apex Legends, Tiny Tina's Wonderlands, Onmyoji, Garena Free Fire, War Thunder and many more.

-On the 9th of January 2020, 2WEI presented, as an association with Edda Hayes and Blur Studio, a version of the song Warriors by Imagine Dragons, for it to be the soundtrack of the music video to promote the season of 2020 of the videogame League of Legends (Riot Games).
+2WEI has composed and remixed music for trailers for many videogames, including League of Legends, Call of Duty, Battlefield, Need for Speed, Valorant, Assassin's Creed Valhalla, Apex Legends, Tiny Tina's Wonderlands, Onmyoji, Garena Free Fire, and War Thunder.
+On 9 January 2020, 2WEI presented, as an association with Edda Hayes and Blur Studio, a version of the song Warriors by Imagine Dragons, as the soundtrack of the music video to promote the 2020 season of League of Legends.
+On May 24, 2023, the track "Echoes" was used for the PlayStation Showcase final trailer, concluding the presentation.